Lucyjpjones/lj-fscr/testing.md

 <ins>Admin</ins>

 - I logged in as admin user to check that the programme management option was displayed in the profile menu, and it was.
 I then filled out the form and submitted and checked that the programme was added to the programmes page.
+I also filled out the form with invalid content to check I recieved an error message

 - When logged in as admin user I checked that the edit button was visible for all programmes on the programmes page, as well as on each individual view page.
 I then tested the functionality but clicking on the button and checking that i was directed to the edit page with all fields pre-filled with current information.
 I then made an amendment and clicked 'save changes' and checke that the information had been updated.